idefix-code/idefix-days/tutorials/git/README.md

 mock project with none of the source code but all of the infrastructure: https://github.com/idefix-code/idefox

 ### Fork it
-Because you don't have commit-rights on the `idefix-code` repository, you'll need to *fork* it.
+Because you don't have commit-rights on the `idefix-code/idefox` repository, you'll need to *fork* it.
 This means creating a copy that *belongs to you*, which will allow you to create branches !

 ![fork](img/Screenshot-fork.png)

-⚠️⚠️⚠️
-Untick the following box
-⚠️⚠️⚠️
+⚠️⚠️⚠️ when you fork the *actual* idefix repository, you may need to untick the following box (if you mean to base your work on a future branch like v2.0) ⚠️⚠️⚠️

 ![fork box](img/Screenshot-copy_branches.png)

 ### Clone it